TurkeyOfficial Name: Republic of Turkey

 - Shootings: Turkish towns located along the border with Syria have been struck by bullets and artillery rounds that originate in Syria, some resulting in deaths or injuries.

 - Road blocks: Use commercial air travel whenever possible while traveling to southeastern Turkey.
 If road travel is necessary, drive only during daylight hours and on major highways.
-The Turkish Jandarma (military police) and police forces monitor checkpoints on roads in this region.
-You should cooperate if stopped at any checkpoint.
+The Turkish Jandarma (gendarmerie – rural police) monitors checkpoints on roads in this region.
+Cooperate if stopped at a checkpoint.
 Be prepared to provide identification and vehicle registration.
 Remain calm, do not make any sudden movements, and obey all instructions.
 We strongly discourage the use of public transportation in the southeastern region.

 - Demonstrations: Violent clashes have taken place between Syrian refugees and Turkish citizens, either in organized demonstrations or as a result of a perceived provocation.

-- Restricted access: Turkish security forces control access to the southeastern provinces of Sirnak, Hakkâri, and Mardin along the Iraqi border.
-Do not photograph or video Turkish military operations or installations anywhere in Turkey.
+- Restricted access: Turkish security forces control access to the southeastern provinces of Simak, Hakkâri, and Mardin along the Iraqi border, and the entire Turkey-Syria border.
+Do not photograph or video Turkish military operations or attempt to enter military installations anywhere in Turkey.

 - Curfews: The Turkish Government has instituted temporary curfews in cities throughout the southeast due to blockades of certain neighborhoods by the PKK.
 Be sure to adhere to any locally imposed curfews.